Discrimination Under Maine Law

 How Does Employment Discrimination Occur?

-Employment discrimination is when an employer treats you unfairly because you belong to a legally protected class.
+Employment discrimination occurs when an employer treats you unfairly because you belong to a legally protected category.
 Employers are prohibited from using certain traits to evaluate you such as national origin, religion, race, age, familial status, or gender.
-To prove employment discrimination in South Portland, Maine, the plaintiff needs to be able to show that the employer's intent to treat them unfairly was motivated by their protected status.
+To show employment discrimination in South Portland, Maine, the plaintiff needs to be able to show that the employer's intent to treat them unfairly was motivated by their protected status.

 How can Employment Discrimination be Proven in Maine?

-Because it involves filing a claim with specified agencies, the procedure for pursuing employment discrimination claims can be complicated.
-An South Portland, Maine attorney can help you file on time, as well as pursue any additional remedies that may be available to you while your case is pending.
+Because it involves filing a claim with specificed agencies, the procedure for pursuing employment discrimination claims can be complicated.
+An South Portland, Maine attorney can help you file on time, as well as pursue any further remedies that may be available to you while your case is pending.